-61R.-(1) Subject to section 102B, the Minister may make regulations necessary or convenient to be prescribed for carrying out or giving effect to this Division or Division 1, 2 or 3.

-(2) In particular, the Minister may make regulations for any of the following:

-- (a) regulating any public display, by or on behalf of a political party, or a candidate or group of candidates, or both, of any traditional election advertising; - (b) regulating the publishing in Singapore by electronic means, by or on behalf of a political party, or a candidate or group of candidates, or both, in connection with an election in an electoral division, any online election advertising and any non-online election advertising; - (c) providing that any contravention of any provision of the regulations shall be an offence punishable with a fine not exceeding \$1,000 or with imprisonment for a term not exceeding 12 months or with both; - (d) providing for any saving, transitional and other consequential, incidental and supplemental provisions that are necessary or expedient.
+- 42Q.-(1) Subject to section 81B, the Minister may make regulations necessary or convenient to be prescribed for carrying out or giving effect to this Subdivision or Subdivision (1), (2) or (3). - (2) In particular, the Minister may make regulations for any of the following: - (a) regulating any public display, by or on behalf of a candidate, of any traditional election advertising; - (b) regulating the publishing in Singapore by electronic means, by or on behalf of a candidate, in connection with an election, any online election advertising and any non-online election advertising; - (c) providing that any contravention of any provision of the regulations shall be an offence punishable with a fine not exceeding \$1,000 or with imprisonment for a term not exceeding 12 months or with both;

-- (3) The election advertising regulations may prescribe - (a) a maximum permissible number of traditional advertising allowed be election to publicly displayed within an electoral division by reference to the total number of electors registered for the electoral division; and - (b) different maximum permissible numbers for different types of traditional election advertising or for different forms of public display of traditional election advertising.
+- (d) providing for any saving, transitional and other consequential, incidental and supplemental provisions that are necessary or expedient. - (3) The election advertising regulations may prescribe - (a) a maximum permissible number of traditional election advertising allowed to be publicly displayed by reference to the total number of electors; and - (b) different maximum permissible numbers for different types of traditional election advertising or for different forms of public display of traditional election advertising.